 University of South Florida

-A good fit for families looking for lower cost and students who want a major research university experience. no major red flags in the data. a public school with 36,299 students.
+A good fit for families who need the lowest possible cost and students who want a major research university experience. no major red flags in the data. strong 77% graduation rate.

 About This School